sph3rex/json2yaml/README.md

 # Installation

-Requires Python 3 and PyYAML or docker.
+Requires you to install Python3 and PyYAML locally or docker.

 For now, you can:
  - create a virtual environment (using requirements.txt), or install PyYAML some other way onto the